 A Rapidly Evolving Model Landscape

-Model upgrades now happen continuously — meaning organizations should optimize for architecture flexibility, not single-model dependency.
+Model upgrades now happen on a near-monthly cadence — Q1 2026 alone saw over 255 tracked releases.
+Organizations should optimize for architecture flexibility and task-based model routing, not single-model dependency.

 What’s New for 2026 (Must-Know Updates)